Berri

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The Berri SA2's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Berri is $49,369 and the average income stands at $55,392.
-These figures compare to those of Rest of SA's which are $48,920 (median) and $58,933 (average).
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Berri would be approximately $53,713 (median) and $60,266 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Berri all fall between the 4th and 13th percentiles nationally.
-Distribution data shows that the $400 - 799 earnings band captures 29.7% of the community (1,258 individuals), differing from patterns across the surrounding region where the $1,500 - 2,999 band dominates with 27.5%.
-After housing costs, 85.3% of income remains in Berri, though this ranks at only the 6th percentile nationally.
+The Berri SA2's income level is lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Berri SA2's median income among taxpayers is $49,369 and the average income stands at $55,392, which compares to figures for Regional SA's of $48,920 and $58,933 respectively.
+Based on Wage Price Index growth of 8.8% since FY-23, current estimates would be approximately $53,713 (median) and $60,266 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Berri all fall between the 4th and 13th percentiles nationally.
+Distribution data shows the $400 - 799 earnings band captures 29.7% of the community (1,258 individuals), differing from patterns across the surrounding region where $1,500 - 2,999 dominates with 27.5%.
+After housing, 85.3% of income remains, though this ranks at only the 6th percentile nationally.

 Frequently Asked Questions - Income